 Heading to Barcelona but not sure where to stay?
 We get it.
 Finding a great hotel at a great price in the right area can be difficult and stressful.
 But you’re in luck since we created a guide of the best hotels and places to stay in Barcelona for your upcoming trip!

 Pro Tip: Bookmark this article and our page dedicated to planning your trip to Barcelona in your internet browser.
-This way you can circle back to it while you plan.
+Then you can circle back to it while you plan.
 Also, check out our tours in Barcelona.
-They have thousands of five-star reviews from customers that loved our tour guides.

-Where to Stay and the Best Hotels in Barcelona in 2021
+Where to Stay in Barcelona: Best Hotels and Neighborhoods

-The Gothic Quarter of Barcelona is arguably the most desirable area to stay in the city which is why it gets so much foot traffic.
-It’s close to many of Barcelona’s most central attractions has tons of great restaurants--another reason why people love it.
-Bari Gothic shares La Rambla with its neighbor to the south El Raval (below), which is a massive pedestrian street with shops and restaurants.
+The Bari Gothic Quarter of Barcelona is arguably the most desirable area to stay in the city, which is why it gets so much foot traffic.
+It’s close to many of Barcelona’s most popular attractions and has tons of great restaurants—another reason why people love it.

-It is my personal favorite area to hang out in Barcelona during the day because of all the action.
-It is a very desirable area which means it will come with a price premium but Barcelona is far less expensive than the likes of Paris or Rome.
+The Gothic Quarter shares a border with La Rambla and El Raval (listed below), and it’s my favorite area to hang out in Barcelona during the day because of all the action.
+Staying in the Gothic Quarter comes at a higher cost, but Barcelona is far less expensive than other cities like Paris or Rome.

-I would probably stay in l’Eixample below and walk into the Gothic Quarter during the day to sightsee if I were in Barcelona with my wife and kids.
-If I were to travel with my wife, Bari Gothic would be top of my list as we like to shop and go out for drinks at night.
-The area has some very cool hotels which is why many travelers have the area on the top of their list but beware as the area can be a bit seedy at night, but it’s safe enough to enjoy during the day.
+I love staying in the Gothic Quarter if I’m just traveling with my wife as we like to shop and go out for drinks at night.
+The area has some cool hotels, which is why many travelers have the area on the top of their list.
+Be aware that the area can be a bit seedy at night, but it’s safe enough to enjoy during the day.

 - La Rambla (Shared with El Raval)